RL449/SonarAnalysis/README.md

 Run program:
 main_original.exe --input "C:\path\to\input\directory" --output "C:\path\to\output\directory\output_filename.csv" --num_bits # --RS -# --peak_volts # --arti # --timewin # --fft_win # --avtime # --flow # --fhigh # --max_threads # --omit_partial_minute (optional)

-Bes sure not to provide a value of "max_threads" greater than the number of input files being read as this may cause abnormal execution.
+Be sure not to provide a value of "max_threads" greater than the number of input files being read as this may cause abnormal execution.